m0n73/asciifarts/README.md

 ## Install

+**NOTE:** If your system uses Python 3.5 and older, use the asciifarts3.5.py script instead.

 This example is for `irssi` - but it shouldn't be too different for other clients.
 The path `~/.irssi/` is totally arbitrary: copy the script wherever you want, as long as you have the correct permissions.